muratk3n/thirdwave/en/README.md

-But the most obnoxious form of unity talk starts from the Washington Consensus, post-politics mentality that emerged, a Frankenstein of the post Berlin War, TINA world order.
+But the most obnoxious form of unity talk starts from the Washington Consensus, post-politics mentality that emerged, a Frankenstein of the post Berlin Wall, TINA world order.
 After the whole damn Berlin Wall collapsed on their heads, Dems in abject fear started running around, looked for a new place to go, lurched right, tried to outdo Reps in their own game.
 Reps balked, and radicalized on 4G (Green, Gays, Guns,